cloudsmith-io/cloudsmith-api/bindings/java/src/docs/OrgsApi.md

 <a name="orgsLicensePolicyViolationList"></a>
 # **orgsLicensePolicyViolationList**
-> InlineResponse200 orgsLicensePolicyViolationList(org, cursor, pageSize)
+> PackageLicensePolicyViolationLogCursorPage orgsLicensePolicyViolationList(org, cursor, pageSize)

 List all current license policy violations for this Organization.